 Studio 1912 is a beautiful photography studio located in Sioux Falls, South Dakota occupying 4800 square feet of the Olde School Apartment building.
 Studio 1912 is owned and operated by Michael Woolheater under Michael Woolheater Photography.
 It occupies the entirety of the basement and has two entrances creating an ideal environment for photographers and clients.
+The entrances are separately labeled as “West Entrance” and “East Entrance”.
 The Olde School Apartment building was previously the South Dakota School for the Deaf.
 It was originally built in 1885 and then expanded in 1912 (the year of the namesake).
 Within the the studio, there are incredible and unique walls that are original to the building which creates the most versatile and unique photography experience in the area.
 Sioux Falls Photographers have a deep passion for outdoor photography and now that same passion can be applied to indoor photography thanks to Studio 1912.

 104 North Krohn Place, Sioux Falls, South Dakota 57103, United States

 - Significant storage space

 - Couches, tables, chairs, lamps, beds, curtains, rugs, amongst other things

 - Professional lighting equipment